GreptimeTeam/docs/docs/reference/sql/data-types.md

 :::warning Limitation

-1. The gRPC protocol does not natively support the JSON type.
+1. The gRPC protocol does not support the JSON type.
 2. The insertion of JSON data using MySQL protocol prepared statements is not supported.

 :::